MicrosoftDocs/fabric-docs/docs/data-engineering/tutorial-lakehouse-data-ingestion.md

    :::image type="content" source="media\tutorial-lakehouse-data-ingestion\destination-tab-details.png" alt-text="Screenshot of the Destination tab, showing where to enter specific details.":::

-1. You now finished configuring the copy data activity.
+1. You have finished configuring the copy data activity.
 Select the **Save** button on the top ribbon (under **Home**) to save your changes, and select **Run** to execute your pipeline and its activity.
 You can also schedule pipelines to refresh data at defined intervals to meet your business requirements.
-For this tutorial, we'll run the pipeline only once by clicking on **Run** button.
+For this tutorial, we run the pipeline only once by clicking on **Run** button.

    This action triggers data copy from the underlying data source to the specified lakehouse and might take up to a minute to complete.
 You can monitor the execution of the pipeline and its activity under the **Output** tab, which appears when you click anywhere on the canvas.
 Optionally, you can select the glasses icon, which appears when you hover over the name, to look at the details of the data transfer.